t-koester/webstore/readme.md

 - Kontakt Page
 - News Page
 - Hover Effect for Products
-- Newsletter working over MongoDB (BROKEN)
+- Newsletter working over mysql DB and Mailpit (Just Test GUI)
 - Order Mechanism via PHP Form and mysql DB
 - FAQ Page
 - About US Page
 - Auto Select Product in Product Form

 ## To Do:
+- Save Products in the DB and fetch it
-- Add a Newsletter Sign Up
+- ~~Add a Newsletter Sign Up~~
 - ~~Setup a DB~~
 - ~~Add the Order Mechanism~~
 - ~~Add Some Elements to interact with~~